zarf-dev/proposals/0051-v1beta1-schema/README.md

 - `.metadata` fields `image`, `source`, `documentation`, `url`, `authors`, and `vendor` will be removed. `zarf dev upgrade-schema` will move these fields under `.metadata.annotations`, which is a generic map of strings.
 - `.components.[x].healthChecks` will be removed and appended to `.components.[x].actions.onDeploy.after.wait.cluster`.
 This will be accompanied by a behavior change in `zarf tools wait-for` to perform kstatus-style readiness checks when `.wait.cluster.condition` is empty.
 See [wait changes](#wait-changes).
 - `.components.[x].charts` will be restructured to move fields into different sub-objects depending on the method of consuming the chart.
 See [Helm Chart Changes](#zarf-helm-chart-changes).
 - `.components.[x].images` will move from a list of strings to a list of objects.
 The `Image` object will have a required field, `name`, and an optional enum, `source`.
 Allowed values for `source` will be `daemon` and `registry`.
 Zarf will no longer fall back to pulling images from the Docker Daemon.
-During component imports, the merge strategy will change from a simple append, to a merge based on `name`. `source` and any future fields will favor the base component value if set, and otherwise use the imported component value.
+During component imports, the merge strategy will change from a simple append to a merge based on `name`. `source` and any future fields will favor the base component value if set, and otherwise use the imported component value.

 #### Renamed Fields